 **Please note that the Doctoral-level Completed Research category no longer includes completed dissertation research; however, doctoral students may want to consider submitting their completed dissertation research for the Research and Evaluation Network Dissertation Award.
 You may contact the Graduate Student Research Gala Chair, Cindy Gilson at email@example.com for further information about the Dissertation Award.

 Research papers will be judged by experts in the field of giftedness, creativity, and talent.
-Winners will be announced at the Gala, and will receive an award certificate and gift card.
-Gala participants must be a member of the Research & Evaluation Network to participate.
-All NAGC members are allowed three free network memberships.
+Winners will be announced at the Gala and will receive an award certificate.
+First place winners will receive a gift card.
 Guidelines/instructions for submitters and criteria for judging are provided here.
 All applicants must complete a submission checklist.

 If you have any questions, please contact the Graduate Student Research Gala Chair, Christine Weber, 904-620-1754.